MUSIC COPYRIGHT LAWS: Licences, Royalties, Resources and References.

 - Directory for public domain song titles Find the Public Domain Information or Music Tracks that You Need

-- Rate Calculator ASCAP Internet
+Rate Calculator ASCAP Internet Licensing

-American Society of Composers, Authors and Publishers - 2015 #MUSICIANS Learn what % of fractional shares to each copyrighted musical composition is 'controlled by ASCAP.'
+American Society of Composers, Authors and Publishers - 2015 #MUSICIANS Learn what % of fractional shares to each copyrighted musical composition is 'controlled by ASCAP .'

 - About CopyRight